RonMcProjects/podcast_rtrv/README.md

 the argument ```--no-clobber``` tells *wget* to run without overwriting any files, and ```-nv``` tells *wget* to run in non-verbose mode.

-The podcast files will end up in the current working directory, along with the file rss.xml which contains the metadata for the podcast.
+The podcast files will end up in the current working directory, along with the file ```rss.xml``` which contains the metadata for the podcast.
+The feed URL that was provided will be written to a file ```feedURL.txt``` for future reference.

 If no path is provided (i.e. the user presses ENTER without providing a web link to an RSS), then a default podcast ```planetjarre.podigee.io/feed/mp3``` is downloaded.